Vasileia-Apostolou/Beauty_Bounty/README.md

 The shipping/billing address info is not displaying in the "View Order" table.
 After speaking to the tutor support team, I realised the problem was because the fields didn't have a name="" attribute in HTML, so the Python code that I was using to get the data from it couldn't work and that's why I am getting False on most of the fields.
 Unfortunately, due to time I could not solve this.

+- **Search**

+During the testing proccess, I realised that the search functionality is not working in some devices.
+In my MacBook Pro, there are no results displayed when a product is being searched, meanwhile in my Huawei P30 Pro, Huawei Mediapad T5 and Iphone 8 Plus the search functionality work properly.
+I wasn't really sure whay was causing that and due to time, I unfortunately could not solve this.

 ### Code Validators
 The web application's HTML and CSS code has been tested in [W3C Validator](https://validator.w3.org/).
 The JavaScript code has been tested in [JS Hint](https://jshint.com/).
 Python syntax has been tested in [Pep8 Online Tool](http://pep8online.com/) and responsiveness in this [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly).